ErpNetDocs/tech/advanced/user-data-attributes/domain-with-property-allowed-values.md

+>[!Note]
-   **Note:** This field should have a value ONLY if "Limit To Allowed Values" has a check mark and "Allowed Values Property" does not have a value.
+>This field should have a value ONLY if "Limit To Allowed Values" has a check mark and "Allowed Values Property" does not have a value.

 3. If the field "Allowed Values Property" has a value, then the domain of the current custom property is equal to the domain of the custom property specified in this field.